AdaCore/spark2014/docs/lrm/source/packages.rst

    formal type or formal object parameter shall be compatible with respect to volatility with the corresponding formal parameter.

-8. A ``global_item`` of a nonvolatile function, or of a function which is nonvolatile for internal calls, shall not denote either an effectively volatile object for reading or an external state abstraction.
+8. A ``global_item`` of a nonvolatile function, or of a function which is nonvolatile for internal calls, shall not denote either an effectively volatile object for reading or an external state abstraction which has the property Async_Writers => True or Effective_Reads => True.

 9. A formal parameter (or result) of a nonvolatile function, or of a function which is nonvolatile for internal calls, shall not be of